GlitchedPolygons/pwcrypt/README.md

 The pwcrypt CLI supports encrypting/decrypting files instead of strings too: <p>
 Append the argument `--file="/usr/some/output/filepath.bin"` containing the **output** file path, and the result will be written into a file instead of printing it out to the console.
-In this case, the `{input}` text argument will be treated not as a string to encrypt, but as the input path of the file to encrypt/decrypt.
+In this case, the `{input}` text argument will be treated as the path of the file to encrypt/decrypt, NOT as the input string to encrypt.

 * Example: